 If you are not satisfied with the 7x magnification of the binoculars.
 Then getting ones with an extra feature such as a stabilization factor is not a bad idea.
 It will help you get a steadier view of things.

-Steiner Marine 7×50 Binoculars
+1. Steiner Marine 7×50 Binoculars Review

-These Steiner marine binoculars is a perfect quality pair of water-going binoculars for the sailors, recreational boaters and anglers.
+These Steiner marine binoculars are a perfect quality pair of water-going binoculars for the sailors, recreational boaters and anglers.
 Steiner is a world-renown German company known for impeccable design and ferocious toughness of optics.
 The company has spread its wings to other parts of the world, like America as well.

 These binoculars are made to be used both onshore and land.
 They feature waterproof, shockproof housing design and 50mm marine coated glass and objective lenses that provide 7x magnification.